W&M Websites A-Z

 - Wren Chapel

-The Wren Chapel is part of the Sir Christopher Wren Building, the oldest academic building in continuous use in the United States.
+The Wren Chapel is part of the Sir Christopher Wren Building, the oldest college building still in use in the United States.

 - Wren Building, Sir Christopher

-The Sir Christopher Wren Building at the College of William & Mary in Virginia is the oldest academic building in continuous use in the United States.
+The Sir Christopher Wren Building at the College of William & Mary in Virginia is the oldest college building still in use in the United States.

 - Writing Program